aaronr8684/TuyaDeviceControl/README.md

 - ENDPOINT - [see list here](https://developer.tuya.com/en/docs/iot/api-request?id=Ka4a8uuo1j4t4#title-1-Endpoints)

 ### CLI Args (all required for now)
-1. Device_ID (22 char hex, also called 'id' in API)
+1. Device_IDs (22 char hex, also called 'id' in API) - separate multiple Device_IDs with commas
 2. Command/action to send
 3. Value for action (bool or int based on command type)
 4. Brightness value (25-255) for color command (only required for 'colour_data' command)